-Stuffed Turkey Breast with Mushrooms and Walnuts, an appetizzer that will be the star of any party.
-It’s absolutely delicious, and as an added bonus, it’s low carb, high protein, gluten free and low in calories (only 473 calories the whole roll).
+Stuffed Turkey Breast Roll with Mushrooms and Walnuts, a delicious appetizer for your Thanksgiving or Christmas dinner.
+It’s beautifully moist, and and easy to put together, and as an added bonus, it’s low carb, high protein, gluten free and low in calories (only 473 calories the whole roll).

 The mushrooms have to be cooked before, so that all the liquid can be released, otherwise it becomes too messy in the oven, and the filling won’t hold properly.